chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_development.md

 # Plugin Development

----

 A good way to start developing plugins is to take a look at the source code of existing plugins to dive into Chunky's plugin API.
 Interfaces and methods that are considered *stable for plugin use* are annotated with the `@PluginApi` annotation in Chunky's code.

 If you have questions about the API or need any help, the <a href="https://discord.gg/zD9WByHJpK" target="_blank">#tech</a> channel on our Discord server is a good place to start.

----

 ## Gradle configuration

 To build a plugin for Chunky, you need, well, Chunky.
 More precisely, `chunky-core` is needed as a dependency[^1] in order to build the plugin (and also provide you code completion and javadoc).
-We recommend using Gradle, and a simple `build.gradle` config for a plugin could look like this:
+We recommend using Gradle, and a simple "build.gradle" config for a plugin could look like this:

 ```groovy
 apply plugin: 'java'